writethedocs/www/docs/conf/atlantic/2024/writing-day.rst

 ------------

 Submit your project using our `Writing Day project form <https://forms.gle/uTkWHV3fesyNQEyk9>`_ or send us a PR with your project info!

+Audinix - Stash and Publish a User Guide (Session 1)
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Join project organizer, Hank Lee, during the first Writing Day session.

+`Audinux <https://audinux.github.io/>`__ is a repository for FOSS music applications and plugins.
+We want to empower creative people and help them use Audinux to it's full potential!
+To do that, we need documentarians to help us create a user guide.

+Our Writing Day goal is to work together and create a user guide for Audinux.
+Creating a user guide will positively impact our users and encourage new users.

+Our plan is to create new documentation pages within the 'User Guide' templates.
+This means you can contribute using the GitHub web editor or using whatever Git-workflow from your favorite local writing setup and text editor.
+If you are unfamiliar with GitHub, we recommend using the `hackMD <https://hackmd.io/>`__ integration with GitHub.

+Tentative outline and table of contents:

+- Introduction to Audinux
+- How to find right Audio/Music packages for your creative work
+- Plugins vs hardware outboard gear
+- Initial configuration
+- Plugin host (carla) and format in Linux
+- Use cases: Home recording
+- How to find subpackages that complement plugins and install subpackages
+- How to load plugins to DAW (Digital Audio Workstation) and OBS Studio
+- Rack and patchbay

+Anyone and everyone who is interested is welcome to join us.
+We are excited to see you at Writing Day.